do-/xlsxtream/README.md

 */
 ```

-See the projetc's [wiki docs](https://github.com/do-/xlsxtream/wiki) for more information.
+See the project's [wiki docs](https://github.com/do-/xlsxtream/wiki) for more information.